irenesmith/snipman/README.md

 If the file already exists, it is opened to add new items to the file.
 The interface for the VB.NET version uses the Windows Forms library.

+## SnipMan JS version 1.0

+This is the JavaScript version of SnipMan.

+The UI for this application was created using the latest version of HTML and styled using Bootstrap 5.1.3 rather than a hand-coded design.

+The code uses jQuery to manage the list of snippets.
+To simplify the application, snippets are stored in local storage, meaning that the saved data is specific to a single computer.